Binse-Park/AppEntryTesting/README.md

 The main goals of App Entry Tester are:
 -  logging systrace or ftrace automatically during app execution time.
--  Gatherring the app entry time adn calculating statistics.
+-  Gatherring the app entry time and calculating statistics.

 Install